skystar2020/react-native-daily-step-counter/README.md

 > WIP.
 Definitely not production ready. 🚧

-It collects and lets you query step counts per date without accessing to healthkit or google fitness api.
+It collects step counts and lets you the data per date without accessing healthkit or google fitness api.

 ## Abstract